RogerMarsh/dptdb/README.txt

 The package is available only as a source distribution.
 It is built with the `MinGW`_ toolchain and `SWIG`_, either on Microsoft Windows or on `Wine`_ on an operating system able to run `Wine`_.

-This version of the package is known to work with MinGW-6.3.0 but not with MinGW-5.3.0, MinGW-4.9.3, or MinGW-4.8.1.
-Use dpt3.0-dptdb-0.6.5, or later 0.6.n versions, with earlier versions of MinGW if necessary.
+The package is known to work with MinGW-8.2.0 but not with MinGW-5.3.0, MinGW-4.9.3, or MinGW-4.8.1.
+Use dpt3.0-dptdb-0.6.7, or later 0.6.n versions, with earlier versions of MinGW if necessary.

+At December 2019 this package cannot be used with Python 3.8 because the statement:

+import dptdb.dptapi

+fails.

 Setup will download the DPT API `source`_ and `documentation`_ zip files if an internet connection is available.